 Upon enrollment to WMU, every student has access to the necessary resources for basic needs, to maintain well-being and fully engage in the college learning experience.

-The Invisible Need Project is a volunteer-based committee intended to support WMU students with unmet basic needs.
+The Invisible Need Project is intended to support WMU students with unmet basic needs.

 The Invisible Need Project was started by Karen Lamons (Residence Life), Shari Glaser (formerly Family Engagement, retired), and Julia Kuntz (University Advancement) in Fall 2014 as a grassroots initiative.
 They recognized the concerns surrounding students' unmet basic needs, and wanted to promote a culture of giving within the WMU community to meet those needs.
 The committee focused on offering a food pantry, student emergency fund, and promoting the health fund available through Sindecuse Health Center.